-The questions and answers below only apply to students who have been made an offer of a scholarship by Graduate Admissions and Funding.
-The information should be read in conjunction with your funding offer letter.

-What expenses do the fees cover?

-Do I need to pay the University tuition and college fees myself?

-Your college will see on the University’s student database that you have a scholarship, but you may like to take your offer letter along to the registration session to remind them.
-The scholarship contributions to your University tuition fee and college fee will normally be paid on your behalf by Graduate Admissions and Funding, so you do not need to take any action yourself.
-Your scholarship covers University tuition and college fees for the duration noted in the ‘value of scholarship’ section of your funding offer letter.

-Text B | The questions and answers below only apply to students who have been made an offer of a scholarship by Student Fees and Funding.
+The questions and answers below only apply to students who have been made an offer of a scholarship by Student Fees and Funding.
 The information should be read in conjunction with your funding offer letter.

 What expenses do the fees cover?

 Do I need to pay the University tuition and college fees myself?

 Your college will see on the University’s student database that you have a scholarship, but you may like to take your offer letter along to the registration session to remind them.
 The scholarship contributions to your University tuition fee and college fee will normally be paid on your behalf by Student Fees and Funding, so you do not need to take any action yourself.
 Your scholarship covers University tuition and college fees for the duration noted in the ‘value of scholarship’ section of your funding offer letter.